RitikPal98/TruthXtract/README.md

 ## 🎯 Overview

-In today's digital age, distinguishing fact from fiction has become increasingly challenging.
-The **News Authenticity Detector** leverages cutting-edge artificial intelligence and natural language processing to analyze news articles and determine their authenticity in real-time.
+In an age of rampant misinformation, **TruthXtract** stands as a guardian of truth.
+Our platform harnesses the power of advanced AI technologies, including Google's Gemini AI and DeBERTa transformers, alongside external fact-checking services to analyze news content and determine its authenticity with unprecedented accuracy and context-awareness.

 <div align="center">
   <img src="public/assets/demo.gif" alt="Demo" width="600"/>